 On your tour of the tobacco plantations in Viñales, you’ll likely be offered an opportunity to learn how to roll Cuban cigars.
 Take the opportunity, and learn all you can – this is a unique time and place and you won’t find anything like it in any other country in the world.

 When you head back to Havana be sure to check out some Cigar and Rum experiences to expand on your newly found knowledge.
 There’s a Cigar Making Factory in Havana that’s well worth a visit and is one of the top things to do in Havana.

 The Viñales Valley is famous not just for the rock formations above ground but those underground as well.
 There are several caves here that are open to visitors.
 The most popular is the Cueva del Indio (the Indian Cave) and the Palenque de Los Cimarrones, both of which you can reach on the hop on hop off bus.
 You can also reach these caves on this tour of Vinales.

 Visit La Cueva del Indio in Viñales

 The Cueva del Indio is just 10 minutes drive from downtown Viñales and is likely to be the cave that you visit if you’re on a day trip from Havana.
-Visiting the Cueva Del Indio starts with a level 200 metre walk and then involves a short boat ride through the cave as you follow the 400-metre track of the underground San Vincente River.
-This cave was rediscovered in 1920 and was originally the homes of the Guanajatabey Indians.
-Cave paintings, remains, fossils and relics of ancient times have been discovered here.
+Visiting the Cueva Del Indio starts with a level 200-meter walk and then involves a short boat ride through the cave as you follow the 400-meter track of the underground San Vincente River.
+This cave was rediscovered in 1920 and was originally the home of the Guanajatabey Indians.
+Cave paintings, remains, fossils, and relics of ancient times have been discovered here.
 You’ll find some bats and albino fish in the tunnels here.
 The Cueva Del Indio is open from 0900 until 1730.
 Try not to be put off by the very cheesy native Indian dance at the entrance to the cave.
 There is, of course, a gift shop at the end of the trip.

 Visit Palenque de Los Cimarrones in Viñales